haydenwoodhead/burner.kiwi/README.md

 Burner.kiwi is designed to be able to run on both AWS Lambda and normal machines.
 The __goal__ is to have several backing database implementations and flexible configuration.

 At this point it's working on normal machines and in Lambda.
-There is one production-ready database implementation - DynamoDB and a dev/testing implementation - InMemory.
+There are now two production-ready database implementation - DynamoDB & PostgreSQL and a dev/testing implementation - InMemory.

 This is definitely still a work in progress, see the To Do section.